DataDog/documentation/content/en/agent/faq/windows-agent-ddagent-user.md

 The change to `ddagentuser` affects your JMX-based integrations if the Agent’s JMXFetch is configured to connect to the monitored JVMs through the Attach API, i.e. if:

-1. you’re using a JMX-based integration, i.e. one of the following integrations:
+1. You’re using a JMX-based integration, i.e. one of the following integrations:
    * [ActiveMQ][1]
    * [ActiveMQ_XML][2]
    * [Cassandra][3]